Parktown Boys' High School: History

 The school was founded in 1920, and was originally known as North Western High School.
-The original school was based in disused wood and iron buildings which had previously been Police Barracks at the top of Canary Street in Auckland Park.
+The original school was based in disused wood and iron buildings which had previously been police barracks at the top of Canary Street in Auckland Park.
 There were eighty-seven pupils in five Form II classes, four for boys and one for girls, with acting Headmaster, C. Hare.
 The site is now occupied by the South African Broadcasting Corporation.

 The Acting Director of Education, W.E.C.
 Clarke, the Inspector of High Schools, officially opened the new school with an address to the scholars and staff.
 He apologised for the lack of decent furniture and playing fields and promised that a new modern high school for boys would be built on the Parktown Ridge overlooking Milner Park and a new high school for girls near Zoo Lake.

 The first Headmaster, P.M.
-Druce, arrived at the beginning of 1921 and, in February, the name of the school was changed to North Western High School.
-In April the first hatbands and ties arrived.
+Druce, arrived at the beginning of 1921.
+In February, the name of the school was changed to North Western High School, and in April, the first hatbands and ties arrived.
 The colours were purple and white.

-On 1 September 1921 the school was divided into five houses: Romans, Spartans, Thebans, Trojans and Tuscans.
-On 19 September the name was changed again, this time to Parktown Boys' High School with the motto Arise, and the school badge a rampant lion.
-When the Rand Revolt took place in 1922 the school, which was in no-man's-land, had to be evacuated for a short while.
+On 1 September 1921, the school was divided into five houses: Romans, Spartans, Thebans, Trojans and Tuscans.
+On 19 September, the name was changed again, this time to Parktown Boys' High School, with the motto: Arise, and the school badge a rampant lion.
+When the Rand Revolt took place in 1922, the school, which was in no-man's-land, had to be evacuated for a short while.

-At the beginning of 1923 the school boys moved to new buildings on Parktown Ridge.
+At the beginning of 1923, the school boys moved to new buildings on Parktown Ridge.
 They took little with them except the school name, motto and badge, the names of the five houses and the traditions they had built up.
-When the school reopened in the new premises, there were 435 boys on the roll and the school colours were changed to red and black.
+When the school reopened in the new premises, there were 435 boys on the roll, and the school colours were changed to red and black.
 The girls remained at Auckland Park.

 The Old Parktonian Association, which was formed in 1925, bought the grounds in Bedfordview but later moved to Craighall Park.
 Strong links with the school are maintained.